godotengine/godot-docs/tutorials/physics/interpolation/physics_interpolation_introduction.rst

 that has been designed for 60 TPS (ticks per second) at e.g. 10 TPS, the physics will behave completely differently.
 Controls may be less responsive, collisions / trajectories can be completely different.
-You may test your game thoroughly at 60 TPS, then find it breaks on end users machines when it runs at a different tick rate.
+You may test your game thoroughly at 60 TPS, then find it breaks on end users' machines when it runs at a different tick rate.

 This can make quality assurance difficult with hard to reproduce bugs, especially